Risks and risk management

 The implementation of more stringent environmental regulations is important for Wärtsilä’s future growth potential, since the company’s comprehensive portfolio of products and services allows customers to meet such stricter requirements.
 A delay in legislation implementation may present a risk to Wärtsilä, and possible changes in the legislation timeline and scope are, therefore, actively monitored.

-Energy storage is emerging as disruptive technology to change the paradigm of power systems and Wärtsilä is strongly participating in the new market developments through the acquisition of Greensmith.
+Energy storage is emerging as a disruptive technology that changes the paradigm of power systems, and Wärtsilä is strongly participating in these new market developments.
 Rapid deployment of new technologies can create new risks related to managing complex hybrid installations in an optimal way.
-Greensmith Energy Management System (GEMS) is proven to be an efficient and stable software to control and operate complex systems, which gives Wärtsilä a competitive advantage in managing the related risks.
+Wärtsilä’s Greensmith Energy Management System (GEMS) is proven to be an efficient and stable software to control and operate complex systems, which gives Wärtsilä a competitive advantage in managing the related risks.

 Market and customer risks

-Wärtsilä Services’ mid- and long-term activities are expected to grow in line with the development of the existing installed base and general global economic developments.
-Therefore, a slowdown in global growth represent the primary risk for demand development in the Services business.
-Wärtsilä Services has more than 12,000 individual customers engaging in service and spare part sales annually, and the current active base of installed Wärtsilä engines is approximately 180,000 MW.
+Wärtsilä’s mid- and long-term service activities are expected to grow in line with the development of the existing installed base and general global economic developments.
+Therefore, a slowdown in global growth represents the primary risk for the development of service demand.
+Wärtsilä has more than 12,000 individual customers engaging in service and spare part sales annually, and the current active base of installed Wärtsilä engines has a combined output of approximately 180,000 MW.
 Thus, dependency on any single customer or customer segment is limited.

-In the Energy Solutions business, the same challenges that impacted the market in 2016 continued in 2017, but not as strongly.
-Fragile economic growth and slow decision-making represent the primary risks for demand development.
+In the energy markets, there is a global shift towards more sustainable energy sources.
+The rapidly changing market environment has impacted the speed of customers’ decision-making, as the changes require the updating of their future portfolio strategies.
+Electricity demand is increasing in emerging markets, while fragile economic growth in developed countries represents a risk for demand development.
 Geopolitical tensions and significant currency fluctuations can result in investment decisions being postponed in certain countries.
 Low oil prices have a similar impact in the oil and gas producing countries.
 Price pressure resulting from the challenging competitive environment remains a risk.
 Orders have been received from all geographic regions, thus limiting the risk of dependence on one particular market.
-Energy Solutions’ three customer segments, namely industrial customers, IPPs (Independent Power Producers), and utilities, were also all represented in the order intake.
+Wärtsilä’s three customer segments, namely industrial customers, IPPs (independent power producers) and utilities, were also all represented in the order intake.

 Wärtsilä is well represented in all the major shipbuilding markets, and is active in all the main vessel segments.
 This, along with the large product portfolio, mitigates both geographical and single customer risks.
-Conditions in the marine markets improved somewhat in 2017.
+Conditions in the marine markets improved in 2018.
 However, challenges resulting from the uncertainty in the shipping and shipbuilding business environment continued to affect markets.
-The consolidation in the market continued in 2017 leading to a decreasing number of major shipbuilding customers.
-Order book levels remained on the lower side in 2017.
-Despite positive development in the cruise and ferry segment and slight improvement in the merchant industry, the gas carrier and offshore segments continued to suffer from overcapacity and low freight rates.
-The importance of fuel efficiency and environmental regulations are clearly visible, driving interest in environmental solutions, gas as a marine fuel, as well as electric/hybrid solutions.
-Digitalisation became increasingly important for the shipping industry’s business and operating models during 2017.
-The shipbuilding market continued to be dominated by Asian yards, notably China and South Korea, but with good activity also in Europe thanks to activity in the cruise and special vessel segments.
+Consolidation in the market continued during the year, leading to a decreasing number of major shipbuilding customers.
+The shipbuilding market continued to be dominated by Asian yards, notably China and South Korea, but activity in Europe was also healthy thanks to developments in the cruise and special vessel segments.

 Competitive situation and price risks

-In the Services business, Wärtsilä has no direct competitors capable of offering a similar portfolio of services from a single source.
+In services, Wärtsilä has no direct competitors capable of offering a similar portfolio of services from a single source.
 Excluding the networks of other engine manufacturers, there are few global players in the service market.
 The continued focus of customers on optimising operating expenditures can lead to an increase in competition for services where price is more important than quality.
-The main action for mitigating this risk is to promote the value based offering.
+The main action for mitigating this risk is to promote the value-based offering.

-In Energy Solutions’ larger gas-fired projects, Wärtsilä faces competition from gas turbine manufacturers, such as GE and Siemens.
-In smaller gas power plant projects, and in the liquid fuel power plant market, the competitors are mainly other combustion engine suppliers, such as MAN Diesel & Turbo, GE Jenbacher, Caterpillar (MAK), and Rolls-Royce.
+In larger gas-fired projects, Wärtsilä faces competition from gas turbine manufacturers, such as GE and Siemens.
+In smaller gas power plant projects, and in the liquid fuel power plant market, the competitors are mainly other combustion engine suppliers, such as MAN Energy Solutions, INNIO (previously GE Jenbacher), Caterpillar (MAK), and Rolls-Royce.
 Price pressure resulting from the prevailing competitive environment remains a risk.
-In Wärtsilä’s addressable market, i.e. the market for installations of up to 500 MW, orders for natural gas and liquid fuel power plants totalled 25.2 GW during the twelve months ending in September.
-Wärtsilä’s market share was 15%.
+In Wärtsilä’s addressable market, i.e. the market for installations of up to 500 MW, orders for natural gas and liquid fuel power plants totalled 20.8 GW during the twelve months ending in September.
+Wärtsilä’s market share was 13%.
 Wärtsilä’s success in the market can be attributed to its flexible power generation solution, which can be used in a wide range of different applications and power plant sizes.

-For Marine Solutions, the competitive landscape remained largely unchanged in 2017.
-The most significant competitors in the main engine markets are MAN Diesel & Turbo and Caterpillar (MAK).
-Wärtsilä has a strong position in medium-speed main engines with a 47% market share in 2017.
-In auxiliary engines, Wärtsilä’s market share was 10%.
+In the marine equipment markets the competitive landscape remained largely unchanged in 2018.
+The most significant competitors in the main engine markets are MAN Energy Solutions and Caterpillar (MAK).
+Wärtsilä has a strong position in medium-speed main engines with a 48% market share in 2018.
+In auxiliary engines, Wärtsilä’s market share was 14%.
 In propulsion equipment, the competition is more fragmented and varies by product category.
 One of the main competitors for these products is Rolls-Royce.
-In environmental solutions, as well as in flow and gas products, the markets are very fragmented.
-Alfa Laval and Evac are two of the main competitors in environmental solutions, while in the Electrical and Automation segment Wärtsilä faces competition from companies like Kongsberg, GE and Siemens.
+In environmental solutions, as well as in gas products, the markets are very fragmented.
+Alfa Laval and Evac are two of the main competitors in environmental solutions, while in the Electrical and Automation segment Wärtsilä faces competition from companies such as Kongsberg, GE and Siemens.
 Price competition has continued to be intense in the marine markets.
-The strategic move of becoming a systems integrator with automation and ship design capability has proven to be important in the competition for new projects with larger and more value added scopes.
+The strategic move of becoming a systems integrator with automation and ship design capability has proven to be an important factor in the competition for new projects with larger and more value-added scopes.
 The concept of selling packaged solutions reduces price volatility.

 Political and legislative risks